kodie/apache-module-manager/readme.md

  - [ ] Support for multiple Apache config files (file traversing?)
  - [ ] Allow for multiple modules to be enabled/disabled at the same time
  - [ ] Automated Apache config file backups
+ - [ ] Implement module so that AMM can be used by other packages

 ## License
 MIT.
 See the [license.md file](license.md) for more info.